zyf722/execenv/README.md

 A header section will be added to the output to show details about `execenv` itself.
 Use `-vv` to show more information.

 #### `--config`
 Use `--config` to load configuration from a file.
 Note that config file itself is [a valid `.env` file](#-f----file).

-Default config file will be created after the first run.
+Default config file will be created after the first run at `~/.execenv.env` on Linux / macOS and `%USERPROFILE%\.execenv.env` on Windows.

 Refer to [`execenv/config.py`](./execenv/config.py) to see all available configuration with their default values.